About Us

 9. He thinks he's alone, so he jumps off the roof and is suspended in mid-jump by the visiting species.

-10. They examine him for two hours and return him to the exact moment of his leap from the roof, so that in his mind -- no time has passed.
+10. They examine him for two hours and return him to the exact moment of his leap from the roof, so that in his mind -- no time has lapsed.

-11. The kid doesn't notice that it's much darker when he lands on the ground because his mind isn't conditioned to accept such things.
-It will be months, possibly years before he remembers the encounter, but the observing angel will remember everything, including what transpired during the examination.
+11. The kid doesn't notice at first that it's much darker when he lands on the ground because his mind doesn't accept such things.
+It will be months, possibly years before he even remembers the encounter, but the observing angel will remember everything, including what transpired during the examination.
 "Thank-you for believing in us," the aliens tell him in a dream, "You had a rock in your aorta -- we dissolved it."
-The teenager thinks he hears, "...but that's not all we did..."
+The teenager looks up into the stars and thinks he hears, "...but that's not all we did..."

 BLUE FUNNEL